kaltura/kaltura-application-framework-guide/README.md

 `bseURL:` The URL to KAF which contains the Kaltura Session which was generated using the userId and privileges

-**Handlers:** Each of the media pickers has its own handler, a script which collects the post data, and sends it back to the `handleSelected` function in each of the pickers.
+**Handlers:** Each of the media pickers has its own handler, a script which collects the post data, and sends it back as an object to the `handleSelected` function in each of the pickers.

 # How you can help (guidelines for contributors)